 - Taking a four-week CPC course (Theory) = 40 hours

 - Completing a CPC Certification (CRS, CIS, CES, CCS) self-study = 40 hours

-- Listening to one CPC webinar = 1 hour
+- Attending one CPC webinar = 1.5 hours

 Organizations also provide presenters, facilitators and volunteers with additional CECs for developing, presenting, facilitating, volunteering, and/or overseeing a course.

 Contact the institution directly to receive approval for credits through CPC’s courses and certifications.